-This industrial, two-story donut shop from Chef Brian Redzikowski resides across the parking lot from Kettner Exchange.
-He and pastry chef Brandi Reynolds deliver creative donuts in flavors like tres leches cake and S’mores to a patio that overlooks the nearby Bay.
+Devil’s Dozen is an industrial, two-story donut shop from Chef Brian Redzikowski that resides across the parking lot from sister restaurant Kettner Exchange.
+He and pastry chef Brandi Reynolds deliver creative donuts in flavors like tres leches cake and S’mores.
+Enjoy donuts on a patio that overlooks the nearby San Diego Bay.
 If you’re in the know, and arrive before Devil’s Dozen is “Souled Out,” it’s also possible to score a Donut Breakfast Sandwich ($5).
-A lightly sweetened raised donut is sliced and filled with a fried Suzie’s Farm egg, thick-cut Benton’s country bacon from Tennessee’s Smoky Mountains, molten cheese, and creamy ketchup aioli.
+They slice a lightly sweetened raised donut and fill with a fried Suzie’s Farm egg, thick-cut Benton’s country bacon from Tennessee’s Smoky Mountains, molten cheese, and creamy ketchup aioli.
 The result is well-balanced, slightly more savory than sweet, and not just an inspired play on fair food, but an inspired breakfast sandwich.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.